 Mechanical Testing Photovoltaic or Solar Cells

-In addition, 90° peel adhesion testing is performed on the various layers of thin films, also known as “stacks".
-This confirms the quality of the adhesion between the layers and the adhesives used.
-It is important for companies to know the adhesion strength of these various film layers and which interface may contain the least amount of adhesion strength before submitting a stack to more rigorous thermal cycling and the various other tests contained within IEC 61646.
+• A 90° peel adhesion test on various layers of thin films, also known as "stacks".
+This peel test confirms the quality of the adhesion between the layers and the adhesives used.
+It is important for companies to know the adhesion strength of these various film layers and which interface may contain the least amount of adhesion strength.

-We recommend using a single column electromechanical testing systems equipped with a 90° peel adhesion fixture, pneumatic side action grips and rubber coated grip faces for measuring the peel adhesion forces for these thin film stacks.
+We recommend using a single column electromechanical testing system equipped with a 90° peel adhesion fixture, pneumatic side action grips and rubber coated grip faces for measuring the peel adhesion forces for these thin film stacks.
 Bluehill® Software automates the adhesion force measurement and provides the operator with supreme confidence in the testing results.
 Our unique 90° peel fixture is designed with zero friction so all force measurements are a direct result of the film and adhesive.
 Since film strength is so important, many companies have used the single column machines with pneumatic grips for tensile testing of thin films to investigate film tensile strength performance.
-In addition, companies have used the 3343 or 5543 models, along with Bluehill® and a four-point bend fixture for verifying compliance to IEC 61646.

-In summary, electromechanical testing systems and accessories help manufacturers ensure compliance to all of the mechanical load testing outlined in IEC 61646.
+In summary, electromechanical testing systems and accessories help manufacturers ensure compliance to the mechanical load testing outlined in IEC 61646 and other internal company standards.
 Your local Instron technical representative can assist you in properly configuring a testing system to meet your requirements.

 Instron 3300 Series Universal Testing Systems for Tensile, Compression, Bend, and other material property tests.